Tail behavior and almost sure growth rate of supOU processes: Almost sure growth

+In all the results of this section we assume that $\int_{(0,1]} z \lambda (\dd z) < \infty$.
+Since the drift parameter $m$ in \eqref{eq:Lambda} only adds a deterministic constant, we further assume that $m = \int_{(0,1]} z \lambda(\dd z)$, so that there is no centering in \eqref{eq:supOU-def}.
+In particular, the supOU process is positive.

 In Proposition \ref{prop:largexi} below we show that if $m_0(\pi) = \infty$, then the process $X(t)$ has a rather strange path behavior.
-If the jump measure $\lambda$ is unbounded, then the paths of the process $X(t)$ are almost surely unbounded on any nonempty interval.
+If the jump measure $\lambda$ is unbounded, then the paths of the process $X(t)$ are almost surely unbounded on any nonempty interval, in particular, the process has no c\`adl\`ag modification.
+Such pathological path behavior was observed in \cite{Maejima} for linear fractional stable motion.
+On the other hand, if $\lambda$ is a stable L\'evy measure and $\pi$ is a finite measure such that $m_\delta(\pi) < \infty$ for some $\delta > 0$ then the process has c\`adl\`ag modification, see \cite{basse2020sufficient}.